x13a/init-proxyd/README.md

 ## Caveats

-Proxy may not load under `nobody:nogroup`, then you need to change:
+Proxy may not load under `nobody:nogroup`, then you should change:
 ```xml
 <key>UserName</key>
 <string>nobody</string>